amaraljt/LaTeXPy/README.md

 """)
 ```

-**More examples** can be found in the Examples folder (presentend as self-contained Jupyter notebooks; just copy the whole notebook and upload it into a Colab notebook at https://colab.research.google.com).
+**More examples** can be found in the Examples folder (presented as self-contained Jupyter notebooks; just copy the whole notebook and upload it into a Colab notebook at https://colab.research.google.com).

 The following design principles are part of this project:

 1. The LaTeX input is written using standard mathematical/logical notation.
 2. Input and output can be copy-pasted from and to standard LaTeX documents.
 3. LaTeXPy is intended to be used in a Jupyter notebook environment.
 It makes use of the display module (for LaTeX and Markdown) and the graphviz module (for graphs and Hasse diagrams).
 4. The parser does not require a parser generator.
 Local modifications and extensions should be fairly easy to make for someone familiar with Python.
+Currently the `latex2sympy2` package is also used.
 5. The LaTeX interface connects with automated theorem provers and model finders (currently Prover9/Mace4).
-Future syntax extensions may include other provers, SMT-solvers and mathematical Python modules like SymPy and NumPy.
+Future syntax extensions may include other automated provers and SMT-solvers.

 The current version of LaTeXPy.py is experimental and intended to get feedback on design decisions.
-The input language covers an interesting fragment of discrete mathematics (including finite sets
-and first-order logic), but the syntax is still evolving and incorrect input currently does not
+The input language covers an interesting fragment of discrete mathematics (including finite sets, first-order logic and some `SymPy` functionality), but the syntax is still evolving and incorrect input currently does not
 produce useful error messages.